samtron1412/docs/misc/learning.md

 - Why do I need to learn?
 The end goal of learning.
 - How to learn?
 Learning how to learn.

-# Specialization vs Analogical Reasoning
+# Specialization vs Generalization
 - Elon Musk, Bill Gates, Mark Zuckerberg are using both methods to have a better learning process.
 - [Analogy and Analogical Reasoning][2]

 # References